 In assessing our performance, we consider a variety of performance and financial measures.
-The key measures include net revenue, gross margin (and gross margin percentage), field contribution (and field contribution margin) and corporate expenses.
-We review these metrics on a consolidated and segment basis with the exception of corporate expenses, which we review on a consolidated basis only.
-We also assess our performance using Adjusted EBITDA, which is a non-GAAP financial measure.
+The key measures include revenue, gross margin (and gross margin percentage), Field contribution (and Field contribution margin) and corporate expenses.
+We review these metrics on a consolidated and segment basis with the exception of Field contribution, Field contribution margin and corporate expenses, which we review on a consolidated basis only.
+We also assess our performance using Adjusted EBITDA, Field contribution and Field contribution margin which are non-GAAP financial measures.
 See "-Non-GAAP Financial Measures" below.

 For each of our business segments, we manage our operations locally at the branch level, with support from our regional operations offices.
-The contractual reimbursement we expect to receive from third party payers as payment for our PDS and MS services, less estimated implicit price concessions, is recorded as net revenue in our consolidated statements of operations.
+The contractual reimbursement we expect to receive from third-party payers as payment for our PDS services and MS supplies, less estimated implicit price concessions, is recorded as revenue in our consolidated statements of operations.